naveenrc/new_york_citibikes/README.md

 ##### Bike stations info
 + Run download/station_info.py to get the station info from citibike API

+##### Bike stations status
++ Run download/station_info.py to get each station status info from citibike API.
+It provides number of bikes available, number of docks available, is the station running,etc.

 ##### Google Maps Distance matrix API
 Code to get the transit times from one station to other based on station latitudes and longitudes is in download/transit_time.py.
 Google cloud API key is required in order to get the data.